vtex-apps/store-header/docs/README.md

 | `header-force-center` | Centralizes its children blocks in a Header row. |
 | `header-spacer` | Adds spacing between blocks throughout a Header row. |

-2. First off, declare the two `header-layout` blocks, allowing you to define how the Header should be displayed for both mobile and desktop:
+2. Declare the two `header-layout` blocks, allowing you to define how the Header should be displayed for both mobile and desktop:

 ```json
 {